 You may be wondering what it looks like to be decompressed on a machine.
 The picture below is an accurate depiction of a patient receiving the treatment on the machine.

-During the spinal decompression therapy, patients will remain in clothes and lie on the table.
-The harness will be placed around the hips and attach to traction machine which will control the tension and weight it will use to distract the spine.
+During spinal decompression therapy, patients will remain in clothes and lie on the table.
+The harness will be placed around the hips and attached to a traction machine which will control the tension and weight it will use to distract the spine.

-It's a dangerous treatment if you don't know what you're doing with the home unit because every person has a different weight and the angle you turn upside down affect how much the spine is being pulled.
-There's no accurate measurement of how many pounds of tension is being used in this home method.
+It's a dangerous treatment if you don't know what you're doing with the home unit because every person has a different weight and the angle you turn upside down affects how much the spine is being pulled.
+There's no accurate measurement of how many pounds of tension are being used in this home method.